BrianTiedjen/Brian-Tiedjen-IT1025/Lab 6/readme.md

 # HTML and XML

 HTML - HTML describes the presientation while XML describes the contenet as in it does not predefine tags.
+XML also simplifies things a lot